Estate Kit

 During this period, families do not need every detail of the estate.
 They need enough information to answer a handful of practical questions.

-Who should be contacted first?
+Who should they contact first?

-These questions determine whether the next steps unfold calmly or chaotically.
+Those answers determine whether the next steps unfold calmly or chaotically.

 The first problem families encounter

-None of this work is conceptually difficult.
+None of this work is legally complicated.

 It is simply slow when no one has documented where things are.